scala/docs.scala-lang/_overviews/scala-contribution/documentation.md

 * Guides, Overviews, Tutorials, Cheat Sheets and more on the docs.scala-lang.org site
 * Updating scala-lang.org

 Please read this page, and the pages linked from this one, fully before contributing documentation.
 Many of the questions you have will be answered in these resources.
-If you have a question that isn't answered, feel free to ask on the [Scala Contributors](https://contributors.scala-lang.org/) mailing list and then, please, submit a pull request with updated documentation reflecting that answer.
+If you have a question that isn't answered, feel free to ask on the [Scala Contributors](https://contributors.scala-lang.org/) forum and then, please, submit a pull request with updated documentation reflecting that answer.

 **General requirements** for documentation submissions include spell-checking all written language, ensuring code samples compile and run correctly, correct grammar, and clean formatting/layout of the documentation.